-Then in their next incarnation, they moved closer to mid-sized and bigger cities.
-Though they were always careful to stay 50 miles or more away from the city core.
+In their next incarnation, they moved closer to mid-sized and bigger cities, though they were always careful to stay 50 miles or more away from the city core.

-Yet the outlet business model has become so key to retailing that now outlet centers are often in the suburbs.
-They’re no longer in the exurbs 50 miles away.
+Yet the outlet business model has become so key to retailing that now outlet centers are often in suburbs.
+They’re no longer relegated to the exurbs, 50 miles away.

-The greatest finds were when big production runs were done for a retailer and that retailer went bust or declined delivery or went on credit watch.
+The greatest finds were when big production runs were done for a retailer and that retailer went bust, declined delivery or went on credit watch.

 The big secret hiding in your neighborhood outlet store

 Today, outlets are just regular versions of retail stores by another name.
-They can be high end like Saks Fifth Avenue or Coach or another brand name department store.
+They can be high-end like Saks Fifth Avenue, Coach or any other brand name department store.
 Or they can be brand names like Nike or Gap.

-But here’s what you need to know: The percent of merchandise in today’s outlet stores that are irregulars or factory seconds is around 1% to 5%.
+But here’s what you need to know: The amount of merchandise in today’s outlet stores that is irregulars or factory seconds is around 1% to 5%.

-So it is an experience going to these places, but they’re not a place to save money.
-Think of them as a place to get aspirational fashion.
-Nothing more, nothing less.
-That bag may say ‘Coach’ on it, but it’s not the same quality of the true Coach bag you would find in the real non-outlet store.
+So while it is an experience going to these places, but they’re not a place to save money.
+Think of them as a place to get aspirational fashion — nothing more, nothing less.
+That bag may say ‘Coach’ on it, but it’s not the same quality Coach bag you would find in the real non-outlet store.